Hay fever: how to support it naturally

 • Dairy-free options: coconut kefir or yoghurts with live cultures (Lactobacillus, Bifidobacterium

-• Prebiotic fibres: leeks, onions, asparagus, oats, apples
+• Prebiotic fibres: leeks, onions, asparagus, oats, and apples to feed those good bacteria

 If you're prone to bloating or IBS-type symptoms, start slowly and observe how you feel.